Facilitating Participation in the Faculty's Open Access Policy

 Supporting KU Faculty in Participating in the faculty's Open Access Policy:

-The KU Faculty Open Access Policy (recently revised and passed the faculty senate on February 11, 2010) is a mechanism that asserts the rights of KU faculty to provide broad, free access to their journal publications to colleagues around the world.
+The KU Faculty Open Access Policy (revised and passed the faculty senate on February 11, 2010) is a mechanism that asserts the rights of KU faculty to provide broad, free access to their journal publications to colleagues around the world.
 This level of access and visibility will offer considerable improvement in the accessibility and citation of KU's published scholarship.
 Download statistics allow authors to see the regions of the world where downloads of his or her paper is happening.

 Under the policy, KU faculty can exercise these rights by retaining enough copyrights and once rights are retained provide KU with the necessary bibliographic information and a copy of the publication.
 KU then provides efficient and effective access to these publications by means of KU ScholarWorks.